Trac3yTran/crafty_market/README.md

  **Target audience**:

- The target audience for this application is for anyone that wants to seller their creative items; this can be anything that could be material or handmade products.
+ The target audience for this application is for anyone that wants to sell their creative items; this can be anything from material to make items or handmade products.
 Prices are listed in AUD; however, the audience is not restricted to Australia.

  **Tech stack**: